Pann: Development of scales

-The four original panns of maruthappann, kurinchippann, sevvaḻi and sadari thus evolved into 103 panns with varying characterisations.
-In all of these PaNs, Uyir SurangaL (Jeevaswarams: Life Notes) exist.
+The four original paNs of marutappaN, kuriñcippaN, sevvaḻi and saDari thus evolved into 103 paNs with varying characterisations.
+In all of these PaNs, Uyir SurangaL (Jīvasvarams: Life Notes) exist.
 The life note of a PaN is embellished according to the notes that appear immediately before and after.
-This is called Alangaaram (Gamakkam).
-Taking into consideration all these special notes, PaN Isai is different from Karnatik Music.
-Karnatik Music as two variations of each of the variables; Ri, Ga, Ma, Dha and Ni.
+This is called Alankāram (Gamakam).
+Taking into consideration all these special notes, PaN Isai is different from Carnatic Music.
+Carnatic Music as two variations of each of the variables; Ri, Ga, Ma, Dha and Ni.
 PaN Isai has 4 variations of each of the 5 variable.
 Plus the 2 constants; Sa and Pa, there are 22 variations of the 7 basic notes.
-The ancient name for Raagam is Niram.
-Melakarta was called Thaai Niram and Raagams born from there were call Say Niram.
-The ancient name for ThaaLam is PaaNi.
-For example, Rupaka Talam was PaaNi MoonDRoththu.
+The ancient name for Rāgam is Niram.
+Mēlakarta was called Thāi Niram and Rāgams born from there were call Sēi Niram.
+The ancient name for TāLam is PāNi.
+For example, Rūpaka Tālam was PāNi MūnDRottu.
 Before Sa, Ri, Ga...
 Tamils used the 12 Tamil Vowels.
 Looking at a keyboard, they would've used the 5 KuRil (Short Sounds) for the black keys and the 7 NeDil (Long Sounds) for the white keys.

-Some of the panns and their equivalent Carnatic ragas were:
+Some of the paNs and their equivalent Carnatic ragas were: